Backlash (2007)

 The 2007 Backlash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the ninth Backlash and took place on April 29, 2007, at the Philips Arena in Atlanta, Georgia, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-It was WWE's first monthly PPV held to feature all three brands after the company discontinued brand-exclusive PPVs.
-The concept of the pay-per-view was based around the backlash from WrestleMania 23.
+It was the ninth annual Backlash and took place on April 29, 2007, at the Philips Arena in Atlanta, Georgia, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+The concept of the event was based around the backlash from WrestleMania 23.

+This was WWE's first monthly PPV held during the first brand split period to feature all three brands after the company discontinued brand-exclusive PPVs.
+This made it the first Backlash since 2003 to feature multiple brands.
+It was also the first Backlash to feature ECW which was introduced as a third brand in May 2006.

 The main match on the Raw brand was a fatal four-way match for the WWE Championship involving champion John Cena, Randy Orton, Edge, and Shawn Michaels.
 Cena won the match and retained the championship after pinning Orton.
-The primary match on the SmackDown! brand was a Last Man Standing match for the World Heavyweight Championship between The Undertaker and Batista, which ended in a no-contest after both men failed get to their feet before the referee counted to ten.
-The featured match on the ECW brand was Bobby Lashley versus Team McMahon (Umaga, Vince and Shane McMahon) in a handicap match for the ECW World Championship.
+The primary match on the SmackDown! brand was a Last Man Standing match for the World Heavyweight Championship between The Undertaker and Batista, which ended in a no-contest after both men failed get to their feet before the referee counted to 10.
+The featured match on the ECW brand was Bobby Lashley versus Team McMahon (Umaga, Vince McMahon, and Shane McMahon) in a handicap match for the ECW World Championship.
 Vince won the title and the match for his team after pinning Lashley.

 Production

 Background

-The event was held at the Philips Arena in Atlanta, Georgia.
+The ninth annual Backlash was held at the Philips Arena in Atlanta, Georgia.

-Backlash is a pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
-The concept of the pay-per-view was based around the backlash from WWE's flagship event, WrestleMania.
-The 2007 event was the ninth Backlash and featured the backlash from WrestleMania 23.
-It was scheduled to take place on April 29, 2007, at the Philips Arena in Atlanta, Georgia.
-From 2004 to 2006, Backlash was held exclusively for the Raw brand, but following WrestleMania 23, WWE discontinued brand-exclusive PPVs.
-The 2007 Backlash was the first PPV held following this change and thus featured wrestlers from Raw, SmackDown!, and ECW.
+Backlash is a professional wrestling pay-per-view (PPV) event that was established by World Wrestling Entertainment (WWE) in 1999.
+The concept is based around the backlash from WWE's flagship event, WrestleMania.
+The ninth event featured the backlash from WrestleMania 23 and it was scheduled to take place on April 29, 2007, at the Philips Arena in Atlanta, Georgia.
+From 2004 to 2006, Backlash was held exclusively for wrestlers from the Raw brand, but following WrestleMania 23, WWE discontinued brand-exclusive PPVs.
+The 2007 Backlash was the first PPV held following this change and thus featured wrestlers from Raw, SmackDown!, and ECW, making this the first Backlash since 2003 to feature multiple brands and the first Backlash to feature ECW, which was introduced as a third brand in May 2006.